muratk5n/thirdwave/en/index.md

-Until announced otherwise, more frequently updated new main site will be the [Codeberg] one, recent updates will go there, Github (this site) becomes the mirror.
+Until announced otherwise, more frequently updated new main site will be on [Codeberg](https://muratk5n.codeberg.page/en/), recent updates will go there, Github (this site) becomes the mirror.

 ## Reference